alegarsan11/nftables-gui/README.md

     `sudo ./build.sh`

+(Apache server will be available on port 8080)

 ### Testing and Coverage
 To run the tests and generate coverage reports, use the following commands:
 - Execute the test files (in the nftables-frontend folder):